Common Information

 handle, please refer to the CoreRef documentation.

-C++ Deployment Runtime Interface
+CPP Deployment and Runtime Interface

 AimRT provides two deployment integration methods: